svenstaro/miniserve/README.md

   -u, --upload-files [<ALLOWED_UPLOAD_DIR>]
           Enable file uploading (and optionally specify for which directory)

           The provided path is not a physical file system path.
 Instead, it's relative to the serve dir.
-For instance, if the serve dir is '/home/hello', set this to '/upload' to allow uploading to '/home/hello/upload'.
+For instance, if the serve dir is
+          '/home/hello', set this to '/upload' to allow uploading to '/home/hello/upload'.
 When specified via environment variable, a path always needs to be specified.

           [env: MINISERVE_ALLOWED_UPLOAD_DIR=]

       --web-upload-files-concurrency <WEB_UPLOAD_CONCURRENCY>
           Configure amount of concurrent uploads when visiting the website.
 Must have upload-files option enabled for this setting to matter.

+          For example, a value of 4 would mean that the web browser will only upload 4 files at a time to the web server when using the web browser interface.

+          When the value is kept at 0, it attempts to resolve all the uploads at once in the web browser.

+          NOTE: Web pages have a limit of how many active HTTP connections that they can make at one time, so even though you might set a concurrency limit of 100, the browser might only make progress on the max amount of connections it allows the web page to have open.

           [env: MINISERVE_WEB_UPLOAD_CONCURRENCY=]
           [default: 0]

+      --chmod <CHMOD>
+          Set unix file permissions of uploaded files

+          This takes an octal number, for example 0600.
+By default 0666 & ~umask is used to simulate the system's default behavior.

+          [env: MINISERVE_CHMOD=]

+      --directory-size
+          Enable recursive directory size calculation

+          This is disabled by default because it is a potentially fairly IO intensive operation.

+          [env: MINISERVE_DIRECTORY_SIZE=]

   -U, --mkdir
           Enable creating directories

           [env: MINISERVE_MKDIR_ENABLED=]

+      --pastebin
+          Enable creating pastebin 'pastes'

+          'pastes' are plaintext files created in the current directory.
+Creation requires file uploads be enabled.

+          [env: MINISERVE_PASTEBIN_ENABLED=]

   -m, --media-type <MEDIA_TYPE>
           Specify uploadable media types